spcmnspff99/stravaUploader/README.md

 # stravaUploader

 This is an alternative to stravalib if all you want to do is upload files.
-Its much smaller and simpler than stravalib.
+It's much smaller and simpler than stravalib.
+If you pass it a raw tcx or gpx file, it will gunzip the file before uploading.

-Usage:
+Example Usage:

         from stravaUploader import stravaUploader

         su = stravaUlploader()

         su.api_key = '<My Strava Access Token>'
-        su.format = 'gpx.gz'
+        su.format = 'gpx'
-        su.filename = 'some_gpx_file.gpx.gz'
+        su.filename = 'some_gpx_file.gpx'
         su.private = True
         su.upload()
         if su.duplicate: